-Interior Light
+Ceiling Light

-The interior light has a three-position switch.
-In the OFF position, the light does not come on.
-In the center position, the interior light comes on when you open either door.
-In the ON position, the interior light stays on continuously.
+The ceiling light has a three-position switch.
+In the OFF (far left) position, the light does not come on.
+In the center position, the interior light comes on when you open either front door.
+In the ON (far right) position, the interior light stays on continuously.